bwhitman/learnfm/README.md

 python dx7db.py
 ```

-Will create a database called `combined.bin` and `names.txt` with all of the unique voices from all the banks in the patches (I count 31,380.)
+Will create a database called `compact.bin` and `names.txt` with all of the unique voices from all the banks in the patches (I count 31,380.)
 The unique-finding-algorithm looks at the data in the voice, not the name.
 Many voices have different names but the same voice information.

+Then, to generate sounds, do
 ```
 cd dx7core
 make